Year of the Four Emperors

 Otho still had to face another claimant, Vitellius, who had been acclaimed by the legions of the Rhine on 1 January 69.
-Vitellius won the First Battle of Bedriacum on 14 April.
-Otho committed suicide the next day, and Vitellius was appointed emperor by the Senate on 19 April.
-The new emperor had little support outside of his veterans from the German legions, though.
+Vitellius won the First Battle of Bedriacum on 14 April, defeating the emperor.
+Otho took his own life the next day, and Vitellius was appointed emperor by the Senate on 19 April.
+The new emperor had little support beyond his veterans from the German legions, though.
 When Vespasian, legate of Syria, made his bid known, he received the allegiance of the legions of the Danube as well as many former supporters of Galba and Otho.
 After his acclamation in Alexandria on 1 July, Vespasian sent his friend Mucianus with a part of his army to fight Vitellius, but the Danubian legions commanded by Antonius Primus had not waited for Mucianus and defeated Vitellius' legions at the Second Battle of Bedriacum on 24 October.
-Vitellius was subsequently killed by a mob on 20 December.
+Vitellius was killed by a mob on 20 December.
 Mucianus arrived several days after and swiftly secured Vespasian's position in Rome (Primus had acted independently from him).

 The death of Vitellius did not end the civil war, as the Rhine legions still rejected the rule of Vespasian and the new Flavian dynasty.
 Some Batavi provincials led by Civilis had fought them since Vitellius' acclamation.
 In 70, the new regime finally won the legions' surrender after negotiations, mainly because they lacked an alternative to Vespasian.
-Later, the new regime distorted the events—especially through the writings of the historian Tacitus—in order to remove the embarrassment of having relied on the Batavi to fight Roman legions.
-The Batavi were therefore said to have revolted against Rome, and the events dubbed the Revolt of the Batavi.
+Later, the new regime distorted the events—especially through the writings of the historian Tacitus—to remove the embarrassment of having relied on the Batavi to fight Roman legions.
+The Batavi were therefore said to have revolted against Rome, and the events called the Revolt of the Batavi.